encoredev/examples/ts/supabase/README.md

 3. In `frontend/.env` file, replace the values for `VITE_SUPABASE_URL` and `VITE_SUPABASE_ANON_KEY` with the values from your Supabase dashboard.

-4. The `Project API Key` is sensitive and should not be hardcoded in your code/config.
+4. The `service_role` is sensitive and should not be hardcoded in your code/config.
 Instead, you should store that as an [Encore secret](https://encore.dev/docs/primitives/secrets).

 From your terminal (inside your Encore app directory), run: